Nashville Trax have been in business producing demos, master recordings and instrument tracks for songwriters and producers since 1991.

 Hi all!
 A hit song in the making?

 On 10-29-15 Nashville Trax received a request by a program director in the U.K. for a copy of Dan Thompson’s single release, “Miles and Miles” because she noticed it rising rapidly on the European Spin Scan (SOCAN) list.
 Nothing surprising, we get requests from music publishers, artists and record companies for client’s songs all the time.

-But when we forwarded the PD’s request to Dan we discovered that due to Dan’s promotional efforts, the song is being played on BBC radio, the largest station in the U.K., which has fueled the song’s addition to rotation on multiple stations.
+But when we forwarded the PD’s request to Dan we discovered that due to Dan’s promotional efforts, the song, produced by Bill Watson of Nashville Trax, is being played on BBC radio, the largest station in the U.K., which has fueled the song’s addition to rotation on multiple stations.